mrward/mrward.github.com/source/_posts/2014-11-16-InstallingPortableClassLibrariesForXamarinStudio.markdown

  * Xamarin.Android.xml
  * Xamarin.iOS.xml

-Now you should be ready to use Portable Class Libraries in Xamarin Studio.
+Now you should have full support for Portable Class Libraries in Xamarin Studio.